toddharrison/XtremeIsland/README.md

 * Inventory management between worlds using PlayerState
 * Destroys islands on a separate thread to lessen impact on server
 * Scoreboard for players based upon the work they do on their island
+* Forces the player to wait until the island is deleted before allowing them to return

 ## Known Issues / TODO
 * Implement level restrictions and requirements for challenges
 * Allow more configuration options for XtremeIsland settings
-* Force player to wait after they respawn from death before running `/xis` so that island can completely delete first
 * Abstract score to a set of levels
 * Vary scores based upon block types
 * Add to score by completing challenges